tocco934/aws-foundry-ssl/README.md

   - Fill in and check _all_ the details.
 I've tried to provide sensible defaults.
 At a minimum if you leave the defaults, the ones that need to be filled in are:
     - Add the link for downloading Foundry
     - Set an admin user password (for IAM)
-    - Enter your fully qualified domain eg. `mydomain.com`. **Important:** Do _not_ include `www` or any other prefix
+    - Enter your fully qualified domain eg. `mydomain.com`
+      - **Important:** Do _not_ include `www` or any other prefix
     - Enter your email address for LetsEncrypt SSL (https) certificate issuance
     - Choose the SSH key pair you set up in the EC2 Key Pairs
     - _Optional:_ Add your IP to be allowed incoming access via SSH with a slash range eg. `123.45.67.89/32`.
 The `/xx` [subnet range](https://www.calculator.net/ip-subnet-calculator.html) on the end is required - if you aren't sure, use `/32`.
 You can always manually set or change this later in **EC2 Security Groups**
-    - Choose an S3 bucket name for storing files
-      - The name must be _globally unique_ and not use `.`
+    - Choose an S3 bucket name for storing files - this name must be _globally unique_ across all S3 buckets that exist on AWS
-      - If you're unsure, if you were going to host Foundry on `foundry.mydomain.com` then `foundry-mydomain-com` would be a good recommendation
+      - If you host Foundry on eg. `foundry.mydomain.com` then `foundry-mydomain-com` would be a good recommendation

 It should be pretty automated from there.
 Again, just be careful of the LetsEncrypt issuance limits.
 If need be, set the LetsEncrypt SSL testing option to `False` in the CloudFormation setup if you are debugging a failed stack deploy.